sourcegraph/code-intel-extensions/extensions/typescript/README.md

 ### Using Docker

-1. Run the server listening on `ws://localhost:8080`:
+1. Run the Go language server:

     ```sh
     docker run -p 8080:8080 sourcegraph/lang-typescript
     ```

-1. In your Sourcegraph settings, set `typescript.serverUrl` to tell the extension where to connect to the server:
+    You can verify it's up and running with [`ws`](https://github.com/hashrocket/ws) (run this from the same machine your browser is running on):

+    ```sh
+    $ go get -u github.com/hashrocket/ws
+    $ ws ws://localhost:8080
+    >
+    ```

+1. Enable this extension on your Sourcegraph https://sourcegraph.example.com/extensions/sourcegraph/typescript

+1. Add these to your Sourcegraph settings in https://sourcegraph.example.com/site-admin/global-settings and make sure the port matches either the Docker command or your Kubernetes config:

     ```json
     "typescript.serverUrl": "ws://localhost:8080"
-    ```

-1. If the URL the server should use to connect to Sourcegraph is different from the end-user URL, set `typescript.sourcegraphUrl`:

-    ```json
     "typescript.sourcegraphUrl": "http://host.docker.internal:7080",
     ```

-    The above value works for macOS when running the server in a local Docker container.
-If you're running locally on Linux, use the value emitted by this command:
+    If you're running on Linux, change `go.sourcegraphUrl` to the IP given by:

     ```bash
     ip addr show docker0 | grep -Po 'inet \K[\d.]+'
     ```

-    The port should match that of the `docker run` command running Sourcegraph.
+Now visit a TypeScript file and you should see code intelligence!

 #### TLS in Docker